 Six months later I noticed an advertisement in the local paper, for a Buddhist meditation teacher, the first add I didn't respond to but the second one described me in every way other than using my name.
 It was placed by Venerable Yangchen, she had started Meditation in The Shire 10 years ago and due to illness needed someone to teach the classes and eventually take over.
 We were a natural fit, I feel very blessed getting the opportunity, it also turned out that she had lost her father a couple days earlier to me losing my mother, our paths were destined to cross as the loss of a parent was a big turning point in both our lives.

-Five years later brings us to this point, I continue to practice, teach and share my knowledge of MIDL Mindfulness Meditation in Daily Life.
+Seven years later brings us to this point, I continue to practice, teach and share my knowledge of MIDL Mindfulness Meditation in Daily Life.
 I am truly blessed to be able to make a living from it and I am also very grateful to Venerable Yangchen for all the work she put into building up Meditation in The Shire as well as her trust in me to take over her project.
 Teaching meditation to me is like coming home again, this is where I am meant to be, everything has once again come full circle.

 MIDL is now a worldwide practice, I am blessed and grateful to have many dedicated students throughout the world who have matured within themselves through MIDL and are bringing this maturity into their homes and community.
 This was always my goal - to help to heal the world from within.